1993 Okushiri earthquake: Tectonic setting

-The northwestern side of Honshu lies on the southeastern margin of the Sea of Japan, an area of oceanic crust created by back-arc spreading associated with the convergent boundary where the Pacific Plate is subducted beneath the Okhotsk Plate.
+The northwestern side of Honshu lies on the southeastern margin of the Sea of Japan, an area of oceanic crust created by back-arc spreading associated with the convergent boundary where the Pacific plate is subducted beneath the Okhotsk microplate.
 The spreading was active from the late Oligocene to the middle Miocene.
-The extensional tectonics associated with the spreading formed a series of N-S trending extensional faults and associated sedimentary basins.
+The extensional tectonics associated with the spreading formed a series of N–S trending extensional faults and associated sedimentary basins.
 Currently the area is being deformed by contractional tectonics, causing inversion of these earlier basins, forming anticlinal structures.
 It has been suggested that the northwestern coast of Honshu represents an incipient subduction zone, but there remain significant uncertainties about the existence of the Okhotsk Plate and the nature and precise location of its boundary in the Sea of Japan, if it does exist.

 This region has been the location for several historical earthquakes, such as the 1964 Niigata and 1983 Sea of Japan earthquakes, with reverse fault mechanisms, on faults trending approximately north–south.